-A young man wearing a green and white slashed shirt with a lace collar and cuffs, and a plumed hat, holds a soprano slender baroque recorder, left hand uppermost.
+A young man wearing a green and white slashed shirt with a lace collar and cuffs, and a plumed hat, holds a soprano slender baroque recorder.
 This seems very similar to several of Alexis Grimou's portraits of recorder playing boys.